ILMA Foundation Scholarship Program

 A one-time award of $5,000 ($4,000 awarded at the beginning of research and $1,000 awarded after the research report summary is received by the ILMA Foundation), honoring ILMA Past President Bob Jackson for initiating the ILMA Scholarship Program.
 For graduate students only, to encourage the pursuit of a degree or career in tribology.
 Contact Tim Mack at tmack@ilma.org to apply for the Bob Jackson award.

-Help us spread the word about the ILMA Foundation scholarship opportunities!
-Download our scholarship flyer and share it with your employees, or post it at your company.
+Help us spread the word!
+Share our flyer with your employees or post in your workplace.
 The more awareness we raise about these scholarships, the more deserving students we can support and the greater impact we can have on our industry.

 The ILMA Foundation is Making a Difference